sharispe/slib/slib-tools/slib-tools-sml-toolkit/README.md

 Indeed, the generic configuration which can be made through the XML interface requires complex configuration files to be specified and is therefore not suited for most practionners.

 To ease the use of the SML-Toolkit, specific profiles (or command-line interfaces) have been developped to wrap the generic configuration mode into domain specific layers.
-Those profile aim at generating XML configuration files from command-line parameters.
+Those profiles aim at generating XML configuration files from command-line parameters.
 Such a configuration mode is therefore particularly adapted for users which are not experts of semantic measures and/or those only interested on a easy-to-use command line tool (not a geeky and complex tool ;).

 Various profiles are supported by the SML-Toolkit.
-Below, the list of contexts of use for which a profile is provided:
+Below, the list of contexts of use for which a profile is/will be provided:
 * Graph-Based Semantic Similarity or Relatedness
-	* **GOFast**, the profile dedicated to the Gene Ontology.
-This profile can be used to compute semantic measure scores between GO terms or gene products.
+	* **Gene Ontology**, This profile can be used to compute semantic measure scores between Gene Ontology terms or gene products annotated by Gene Ontology terms.
 See dedicated section above.
 	* **MeSH**, the profile dedicated to the MeSH.
-Planned for the next version of the toolkit
+Planned for the next releases
-	* **SnomedCT**, the profile dedicated to the SnomedCt.
-Planned for the next version of the toolkit
+	* **SnomedCT**.
+Planned for the next releases
-	* **WordNet**, the profile dedicated to the WordNet.
-Planned for the next version of the toolkit
+	* **WordNet**.
+Planned for the next releases
-	* **Disease Ontology**, the profile dedicated to the Disease Ontology.
-Planned for the next version of the toolkit
+	* **Disease Ontology**.
+Planned for the next releases
-	* **Yago**, the profile dedicated to the YaGO Ontology.
-Planned for the next version of the toolkit
+	* **Yago**.
+Planned for the next releases
 	* **OBO**, the general profile dedicated to the OBO Ontologies.
-Planned for the next version of the toolkit
+Planned for the next releases
 	* **RDF**, the general profile dedicated to the ontologies expressed in RDF.
-Planned for the next version of the toolkit
+Planned for the next releases

-####  GOFast : Semantic Measures and Gene Ontology
+####  Semantic measures over the Gene Ontology
 ---------------------------------------

 This profile is dedicated to the Gene Ontology (GO).
-It can be used to compute semantic measures (SMs) between GO terms or gene products annotated by GO terms.
+It can be used to compute semantic measures between GO terms or gene products annotated by GO terms.
-The Gene Ontology must be in OBO format, the gene products annotations must be in GAF2 format or TSV (Tabulated Separated Values).
+The Gene Ontology must be in OBO format (version 1.2), the gene products annotations must be in GAF2 format or TSV (Tabulated Separated Values, an example is provided below).
-The GO and associated annotations can be downloaded at http://www.geneontology.org/
+The Gene Ontology and associated annotations can be downloaded at http://www.geneontology.org/

-Please post a message to http://semantic-measures-library.org if you encounter any troubles.
+Please post a message to http://semantic-measures-library.org if you encounter any troubles or if you have any questions.
-More information can also be found on the website.
+More information and documentation can also be found on the website.

 Below the parameters which can be used, command-line examples are also provided:

 ##### Parameters